randa-mu/devcon-2024-timelock-workshop/README.md

     Docker Compose will automatically:
     - Create all required images.
     - Build the services as needed.
-    - Set up networks and volumes.
+    - Set up networks and containers.

 3. **Verify Running Containers
 To check that all services are running correctly, use**: